Ehanlion/mist_obsidian/0. Items & Things/Arcane/Cloak of the Savant.md

 **Properties.**
 - This cloak is created to allow sorcerers to tap into the power vested them through their lineage.
 This cloak gives a Sorcerer attuned to it access to extended depths of sorcerous magic.
 - This cloak gives the wearer access to an additional sorcery points equal to the wearer's proficiency bonus.
-- This cloak gives the wearer access to an additional metamagic option of the wearer's choice.
+- This cloak gives the wearer access to an additional metamagic option of the wearer's choice. (*Distant Spell*)